 The dividend yield on the US stock market is now around 1% higher than the yield on 10-year US Treasuries, having started the year at roughly the same level.*

 For most investors alive today, this will be an unusual state of affairs.
 Since the… Read the article

 Last night’s Federal Reserve minutes noted that:

-‘Participants generally thought that it would be prudent to wait for the outcome of the upcoming referendum in the United Kingdom on membership in the European Union in order to assess the consequences of the vote for… Read the article
+‘Participants generally thought that it would be prudent to wait for the outcome of the upcoming referendum in the United Kingdom on membership in the European Union in order to assess the consequences of the… Read the article

 A week on, where are we?